3dcitydb/3dcitydb-qgis-explorer/README.md

 - _Add buildings_: Add the Buildings for the current extent.
 - _Edit Attributes_: Start the edit modus.
 The mouse cursor wll change in a cross icon and with a click on building is is possible to edit its attributes.
 Clicking once again on this button will stop the edit modus.

+## How use this plugin

+1. Add a new PostgreSQL Database connection.
+This can be done, for example, in the _Data Source Manager_ under the _PostgreSQL_ block.
+Use the parameters of your 3DCityDB (hostname, port, user, etc..).
+2. Start the plugin Widget from the Database Menu (3DCityDB Explorer > Open Widget)
+3. Choose your 3DCityDB from the dropdown menu and click connect.
+If the connection is successful, you should see the version of the 3DCityDB.
+4. With the button _Add buildings_ the LOD2 (the current version of the plugin supports only LOD2) buildings can be loaded in QGIS.
+The max number of loaded features is controlled by the parameter _Max Features_.
+5. With the button _Edit Attributes_ ist it possible to edit the attributes of a specific geometry.
+Simply click on this button to activate the edit function and click on a geometry.
+A new Window will open with the current values of the selected geometry.
+Change the values and click _save_ to store the new values.
+To exit from the edit function, simply click once again on the _Edit Attributes_ button.

 ## License

 Copyright (C) 2021